The Superintendents Call to Action: Missing School Matters:

-The Campaign for Grade-Level Reading and Attendance Works are calling upon Superintendents across the country to raise your voices and lead the effort to improving attendance starting in the early grades in your community.
+The Attendance Awareness Month convening partners are calling upon Superintendents across the country to raise your voices and lead the effort to improve attendance starting in the early grades in your community.
 While schools alone can’t do all it takes to improve student attendance, every successful initiative ultimately relies on educators deciding to make the reduction of chronic absence a priority.

 We urge you to:

-- Own the Issue: Make clear that improved student attendance is one of your top priorities.
-Ask your teachers and school leaders to make it one of theirs, as well.
+- Prioritize Attendance: Make clear that improved student attendance is one of your top priorities.
+Ask your teachers and school leaders to make it one of theirs as well.
 Designate a senior member of your staff to oversee implementation.

 - Mobilize the Community: Reach out to make improved student attendance a broadly owned and widely shared civic priority.
 Engage parents, civic and elected leaders, local businesses, clergy members and the libraries, museums and service providers.